VirgilSecurity/ionic-demo-healthcare/README.md

 2. Create a DynamoDB table named "IonicDemoState" (any name will do as long as it matches the one in your environment config below)
 3. Set the _Primary key_ to be the `key` attribute of type `String`.
 The sort key is not needed.

+> Tip!
+You can get most of the above configured automatically by running `npm run setup` in the project root.
+The only requirement for that is having environment variables set as described in the **Configure environment** section below.

 ## Development

 Node.js >= 10 is required